-Bristol TEC's school day for post-graduate students is from 8:20 a.m. to 1:50 p.m. on full school days and 8:20 a.m. to 12:20 p.m. for the early dismissal days which are listed on the school calendar.
+Bristol TEC's school day for post-graduate students is from 8:20 a.m. to 1:50 p.m. and 8:20 a.m.

+to 12:20 p.m. for the early dismissal days listed on the school calendar.
 Students are expected to be present when school is in session.

-Students have daily assignments, projects, and other commitments that are an essential part of their career and technical education.
+Students have daily assignments, projects, and other commitments that are an essential part of their technical education.
 Students are asked to schedule medical, dental, and other appointments after school hours.
-Early dismissal for medical or dental appointments should be accompanied with an appointment card.
-A request for early dismissal must be presented to the instructor and the school administrator, or designee prior to leaving school grounds.
-The school administrator may deny an early dismissal requests if he/she deems it is not in the educational interest of the student, even if the student has reached the age of 18 years.
+Early dismissal for medical or dental appointments should be accompanied by an appointment card.
+A request for early dismissal must be presented to the instructor and the school administrator, or designee prior to leaving the school grounds.
+The school administrator may deny an early dismissal request if he/she deems it is not in the educational interest of the student, even if the student has reached the age of 18 years.
 Bristol TEC has the responsibility to track each student's number of related instruction hours to ensure they remain on track to complete the number of hours required to earn a technical certificate.
-To that end, any student that is tardy or leaves early will have their missed time recorded in minutes and deducted from their school day.
-In some cases, a student that is chronically tardy, may be require to the make-up some of their missed time after school.
+To that end, any student who is tardy or leaves early will have their missed time recorded in minutes and deducted from their school day.
+In some cases, a student who is chronically tardy may be required to make up for some of their missed time after school.